procore/sdt-uav/README.md

 ![uav logo](https://uav.js.org/images/uav.small.png)

-`uav` is a JavaScript view library for developers who are skeptical of unnecessary complexity.
+`uav` is a JavaScript view library for those who are skeptical of unnecessary complexity.

 * It's reactive.
 You just change your data, and the view updates accordingly.
 * It's simple.
 The syntax is minimal; there are no dependencies or fancy toolchains.